phalcon-orphanage/docs/en/api/phalcon_logger.md

 ```php
 public function setLogLevel( int $level ): Logger;
 ```
-Sets the adapters stack overriding what is already there
+Sets the log level above which we can log

 ```php